-The Foreach loop Container ADO enumerator iterate over the Database objects.
+The Foreach loop Container ADO enumerator iterates over the Database objects.
 This SSIS Integration Services article shows the step in configuring the SSIS Foreach loop ADO enumerator to transfer records from One SQL Database to another with an example.

 To demonstrate this, we use the Employee Table in our database.